MinaProtocol/mina/docs/specs/consensus/README.md

 ### 5.4.8 Ring-shift

-For technical reasons we will describe later, in order to compute the minimum window density for the long-range fork rule sometimes we must perform a window update to compute the current-window.
-The Samasika paper describes a window shifting algorithm.
+For technical reasons we will describe later, in order to compute the minimum window density for the long-range fork rule sometimes we must transform the window.
+The Samasika paper describes window updates using a window shifting algorithm.

-When we shift a window `[d0, d1, ..., d10]` in order to add in a new sub-window `d11`, we could evict the oldest sub-window `d0` by shifting down all of the other sub-windows.
+For example, when we shift a window `[d0, d1, ..., d10]` in order to add in a new sub-window `d11`, we could evict the oldest sub-window `d0` by shifting down all of the other sub-windows.
 Unfortunately, shifting a list in a SNARK circuit is very expensive.

 It is more efficient (and also equivalent) to just replace the sub-window we wish to evict by overwriting it with the new sub-window, like this -- `[d11, d1, ..., d10]`.
 (Recall from [Section 5.4.4](#544-window-density) that the calculation of the window density is order insensitive.)